Skip to main content

 Click to view

-To add the StackGen MCP server to Claude, use the claude mcp add stackgen command:
+To add the StackGen MCP server to Claude, use the claude mcp add stackgen command.
+From your Terminal or Command Prompt, run the following command to register StackGen as an MCP server accessible to Claude CLI:

 claude mcp add stackgen \